Adding a platform like Pendo to your tech stack can unlock plenty of opportunities for the growth of your product.

 For bigger plans, Pendo doesn’t have a set pricing.

 Instead, you can get a custom plan for your business by contacting their sales team.

-However, there are various Pendo users that revealed the details of their packages.
+However, there are various Pendo users that revealed the details of Pendo’s pricing.
 One user claimed that they are a medium-sized business that pays $12,000/year for the standard package of Pendo while another user upped this number to $20,000.
 Additionally, there is a Pendo customer that claims to pay $2000/year just for the “Guides” feature of the product; so, you get the picture.

-The pricing is feature and usage-based, and it possibly scales with how many users you have like other analytics platforms.
+Pendo’s pricing is feature and usage-based, and it possibly scales with how many users you have like other analytics tools.

 Pendo for Startups

 Pendo runs a special discount program for the product teams of startup companies, and here are the requirements to qualify for it:

 ▶ Having a web or mobile application

 ▶ Having no more than two products